FAQs: Getting Started for Transfer Students

 Veteran students using education benefits are eligible if they are Maryland residents and meet other scholarship eligibility criteria.

 If your employer's tuition remission or assistance pays 100 percent of your tuition and fees, you are not eligible for the scholarship.
-If you receive partial employer tuition remission or assistance, you are eligible for the scholarship, as long as you meet the other scholarship eligibility requirements.
+If you receive partial employer tuition remission or assistance, you are eligible for the scholarship if you meet the other scholarship eligibility requirements.
 However, the scholarship award may be pro-rated based on remaining balance due.

-Employees of UMGC and their dependents as well as anyone who receives remission of fees from other institutions are not eligible to apply for UMGC institutional scholarships.
+Employees of UMGC and their dependents as well as anyone who receives remission of fees from other institutions are not eligible for UMGC institutional scholarships, including the Completion Scholarship.

 No. To take courses in the summer, you will have to budget for and pay standard UMGC tuition and fees for the summer term because scholarship disbursements are only made in the fall and spring terms.
 However, your subsequent disbursements will be adjusted so that, by the end of your degree program, the average cost of all credits—including those taken in the summer—will be $199.

 Yes.
-The Completion Scholarship will be adjusted accordingly to ensure you will be able to earn the final 60 credits of your bachelor's degree for $12,000 or less.
-Your cost may be higher if you need to take additional credits, choose to switch programs during your study, or wish to take extra courses.
+The Completion Scholarship will be adjusted accordingly to ensure your cost per credit remains at $199.
+Your overall cost may be higher than $12,000 if you need to attempt more than the 60 credits allowed (e.g. if you need to repeat withdrawn or failed courses, choose to switch programs during your study, or wish to take extra courses).

 No. The UMGC Completion Scholarship can only be applied to tuition and fees.
 Scholarship funds are not eligible for a refund.

 The FAFSA is not required.
-However, it is recommended that you complete the FAFSA to be eligible for other forms of institutional, state, and federal aid.
+However, it is strongly recommended that you complete the FAFSA to be reviewed for eligibility for other forms of institutional, state, and federal aid, since the Completion Scholarship does not cover the full cost of tuition and fees.

 Please note: If you are a financial aid recipient, you must complete all federal requirements in order to receive Title IV funding.